openconfig/featureprofiles/README.md

 ## Path validation

-The `make validate_paths` target will clone the public OpenConfig definitions and report and Feature Profiles which are not valid OpenConfig paths.
+The `make validate_paths` target will clone the public OpenConfig definitions and report Feature Profiles that have invalid OpenConfig paths.